ziyaoh/nondeterministic-notes/GSDI.md

 - user can upload text and get a unique URL to access it
 - data and link will expire after a default timespan, user can specify this expiration time
 - user can pick a custom URL for their data

+### Design

+Pretty much the same with TinyURL.

+Seperate metadata storage with content storage.

+## Instagram

+### Requirements
+- users can upload/download/view photos
+- users can search based on photo/viedo titles
+- users can follow other users
+- system should generate and display a user's News Feed consisting of top photos from all the people the user follows